Are you looking for an online job?

-There a quite a few companies that will hire you if you don’t have any experience in the transcription field, which is a good, it’ll help build your resume if you enjoy doing transcription work and want to find a better paying transcription job.
+There a quite a few companies that will hire you if you don’t have any experience in the transcription field, which is good, it’ll help build your resume if you enjoy doing transcription work and want to find a better paying transcription job.
 Quite a few of these company welcome beginners.
-Other employers want at least 2 years experience but they also pay better than ones excepting beginners.
+Other employers want at least two years experience, but they also pay better than ones excepting beginners.
 I also did a full in-depth review of CastingWords, Is CastingWords A Scam?

 My experience with some of these companies is that they really want someone that is very detailed orientated.
 All the English staples, spelling, correct punctuation and all that jazz.
 They all have their own different guidelines.
 My biggest piece of advice would read and reread the guidelines and then reread it again and maybe again after that.
 It will help you get higher scores on work and in turn higher pay.
 Some of which are quite lengthy and they expect you to follow it to the letter.

 This job will take patience, practice and time to become efficient.
-As efficiency is the name of the game in transcription, the faster you get done the more you make per hour.
-While doing this job you transcribe different types of audio and sometimes it’s interesting and you learn stuff, other times it’s pure boredom and can barely hear them.
-You usually can preview the audio before you commit to working on, so you know what your getting into.
+As efficiency is the name of the game in transcription, the faster you get done, the more you make per hour.
+While doing this job you transcribe different types of audio, and sometimes it’s interesting, and you learn stuff, other times its pure boredom and can barely hear them.
+You usually can preview the audio before you commit to working on, so you know what you’re getting into.